mailjet/api-documentation/guides/_contacts_bulk.md

 ###Managing list subscriptions for a single contact ( /contact/$ID/managecontactslists )

-This resource allows to add a single contact in several list at once.
+This resource allows to add a single contact in several lists at once.
 [More information](#managecontactslists)

 ###Managing and uploading multiple contacts ( /contact/managemanycontacts )